-Dr. Neustaedter is not a licensed physician.
+Dr. Randy is an OMD (Doctor of Oriental Medicine).
 He practices wellness care, health counseling, homeopathy, and nutritional healing through diet, supplementation, and herbs.
 He is also available to discuss behavioral issues in children and educational and academic plans for them.
 The goal of these services is the achievement of a higher level of health, correction of imbalances in the body, and maintenance of optimal functions for physical and emotional health.

-An accomplished author, Dr. Neustaedter has written several books about children’s health issues.
+An accomplished author, Dr. Randy has written several books about children’s health issues.

 His book, Child Health Guide: Holistic Pediatrics for Parents (North Atlantic Books, 2005) provides parents with a guide to holistic methods of raising children and treating their health problems, covering all the bases from birth through middle childhood and the school years.

 The Vaccine Guide: Risks and Benefits for Children and Adults (North Atlantic Books, 2002), represents the gold standard on the controversial subject of immunizations and their adverse effects.
 Dr. Jay Gordon, prominent Los Angeles pediatrician, said about this book, “I have discussed your book virtually every day of my practice.
 I couldn’t get away from it even if I wanted to which I do not .
 Both your book and your web site are excellent!”
 Natural Health Magazine’s reviewer Diane Rozario, herself the author of The Immunization Resource Guide, said “The Vaccine Guide is a thorough, well-researched introduction to a complicated, explosive subject.
 For any parent who believes in informed choice, this book makes all the sense in the world.”